lkiesow/leihs-wiki/leihs-Admin-Guide.md

 ### Default admin username/password

 After installation, a default user is created for the Database Authentication module.
-Username: super_user_1.
+Username: admin.
 Password: pass.

-Please change the super_user_1 password immediately after logging in the first time.
+Please change the admin password immediately after logging in the first time.
 Otherwise other people will also be able to log in using the well known default password.

 ### Hooking up to LDAP for logins